CNuge/phase-imputation/README.md

+# Phase imputation for missing data on a linkage map
+### preparing data for use in random forest

 The goal of this program is to leverage the new linkage mapping technique we are employing, in order to create an input dataset of high quality for qtl analysis, and various